 As with every other game on this list, do not bother playing this one unmodded.
 I’ll just let screenshots show you why.

 So that is our list.
 We would’ve liked to include more than 5, but the lines become more blurred beyond this point.
-Perhaps S.T.A.L.K.E.R.
-Call of Pripyat would rank #6, The Elder Scrolls V: Skyrim #7, and S.T.A.L.K.E.R.
-Shadow of Chernobyl #8, but it’s hard to say what comes after that and even these three are not final picks.
+DOOM 3: BFG Edition would be #6 as it used to be #5, S.T.A.L.K.E.R.
+Call of Pripyat would rank #7, The Elder Scrolls V: Skyrim #8 perhaps, and S.T.A.L.K.E.R.
+Shadow of Chernobyl #9, but it’s hard to say what comes after that and even these three are not final picks.
 What are some of the most impressive displays of graphics modding you’ve seen?
 Let us know in the comments.